 Background information can help you learn more about your topic and develop your research question and approach.

-Background information will add the following benefits to your research process:
+Background information usually adds one or more of the following benefits to your research process:

 For best results, seek background information early in the research process.
-Then, you can use what you learn about the brand when you seek secondary sources, which are not specifically about Indeed, but will help you build your report, such as demographic information or industry reports.
+That way, you can use what you learn about foundational concepts to make changes to your research question or plan for next steps.